-Ranked among the top international education providers in the U.S., SU Abroad is a significant part of the SU experience.
+Ranked among the top international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their time at Syracuse.
 History students have studied abroad in Hong Kong, Madrid, and Strasbourg, France.

 Life After Syracuse UniversityLink

-With a degree in history, SU students have gone on to careers in fields such as:
+With a degree in history, Syracuse students have gone on to careers in fields such as: